kurtosis-tech/grafana-package/README.md

 Grafana Package
 ============
-This is a Grafana [Kurtosis](https://github.com/kurtosis-tech/kurtosis/) Grafpackage.
+This is a [Kurtosis](https://github.com/kurtosis-tech/kurtosis/) package for integrating your services with Grafana!
 Provided a Prometheus datasource and dashboard configuration files, it will spin up a Grafana instance for you!

 Run this package
 ----------------